HPT UK A4C

 The cure for all classifications of PHPT is the same; a parathyroidectomy performed by an experienced parathyroid surgeon.
 We have recommended surgeons you may wish to contact: Experienced Surgeons.

-I prepared the following statement for a planned press release in 2021, which of course didn't happen.
+I prepared the following statement for a press release in 2021, which of course didn't happen.
+Who wants to talk about PHPT?
+Nobody until they get it...

+Primary Hyperparathyroidism is a complicated name for an extremely common, yet widely under recognised and misdiagnosed endocrine condition.
+Parathyroid glands regulate calcium in our blood in the same way a thermostat regulates temperature.
+When our blood calcium becomes too low, parathyroid glands stimulate the release of calcium from our bones to bring our blood calcium levels up.
 When blood calcium becomes too high, the parathyroid glands stop stimulating the release of calcium from our bones.
 This perpetual motion occurs every day of our lives.
 If our boiler stops regulating temperature, we get it repaired.
 If our parathyroid glands stop regulating calcium, they need to be repaired also.
 Primary hyperparathyroidism occurs when one or more parathyroid glands continue to stimulate parathyroid hormone needlessly.
 This action causes both too much calcium in our blood, and too much calcium to be released from bones leading to osteopenia, then osteoporosis.

 Left untreated, primary hyperparathyroidism begins to affect many areas of the body.
 Soft tissues can become calcified.
 Some people will form stones in their kidneys, most people will experience joint pain, cognitive dysfunction, overwhelming fatigue, anxiety, depression, insomnia, and many other symptoms listed on our website.
 Some people will experience heart disease leading to cardiac arrest, strokes, and sudden death.
 Not everybody experiences the same level of symptoms because the variance of blood calcium levels as well as the other variants like general health and fitness, diet, having other health conditions, and the length of time before treatment can impact the severity of this disease.
+One of the most important messages we need to get across to doctors and endocrinologists; supposed to be experts in the field of endocrinology, whilst many are sadly lacking in their knowledge of PHPT; is the level of calcium does not determine the severity of this disease.

 People who have suffered a long time with unregulated calcium may only have a marginally raised calcium level, presenting with an inappropriate parathyroid hormone level, but have osteoporosis and kidney stones, whilst someone with a considerably high calcium level picked up quickly might have fewer symptoms, no kidney stones and healthier bone density.

 I campaigned for NICE guidelines for Primary Hyperparathyroidism with the help of members of my support group Hyperparathyroid UK Action 4 Change.
 We were registered stakeholders, and committed many hours to public consultations, hoping they would make a difference to the diagnostic failings of our doctors.
 We were bitterly disappointed when we saw the draft scope, as many of our comments and the evidence we supplied were dismissed.
 The guideline appears to have been engineered to steer patients away from the NHS and towards private treatment, with their restrictive boundaries for surgery.
-We are often sickened to find endocrinologists using these guidelines to deflect patients and make them wait until their calcium reaches 2.85mmol/L, they have kidney stones or osteoporosis.
+We are often sickened to find endocrinologists using these guidelines to deflect patients and make them wait until their calcium reaches 2.85 mmol/L, they have kidney stones or osteoporosis.

 Many patients will suffer years of extremely debilitating health, lose their jobs, businesses, partners, families and friends, whilst they fall apart mentally and physically.